Smelling Salt Side Effects, Safety & How to Use Smelling Salts

 Increase blood flow to the brain

-Smelling salts work quickly, which is why athletes use smelling salts immediately before intense activity like a heavy lift in the gym.
+They work quickly, which is why athletes use them immediately before intense activity like a heavy lift in the gym.

-Athletes use smelling salts because they provide an immediate sensory jolt.
-In powerlifting, strongman, and contact sports, athletes sometimes use smelling salts to mentally prepare for high-intensity efforts.
+Athletes rely on them for a quick boost in focus and readiness..
+In powerlifting, strongman, and contact sports, athletes sometimes use it to mentally prepare for high-intensity efforts.

 -